ROCm/HIP/docs/hip-7-changes.rst

 * :cpp:func:`hipMallocManaged`
 * :cpp:func:`hipMemAdvise`

-These API are allowed only in relaxed stream capture mode.
+These APIs are allowed only in relaxed stream capture mode.
 If the functions are used with stream capture, the HIP runtime the will return ``hipErrorStreamCaptureUnsupported`` on unsupported stream capture modes.

 Check stream capture mode
 -------------------------